Deploy to Mastra platform

 mastra build, uploads the artifact, builds a Docker image, and deploys it to Railway.
 On first deploy, the CLI creates a.mastra-project.jsonfile linking your local project to the platform.
 Commit this file so subsequent deploys and CI/CD target the same project.noteEnvironment variables from

 .env,.env.local, and.env.productionare included automatically.
 On the first deploy, these seed the project if no env vars are set yet.
 After that, manage env vars through the web dashboard.
-Review and sanitize these files before first deploy to avoid uploading development-only or personal secrets.See the CLI reference for the full list of flags and CI/CD usage.
+Review and sanitize these files before first deploy to avoid uploading development-only or personal secrets.See the CLI reference for the full list of flags.

 Verify your deployment at the URL printed by the CLI.
 Append